CenterForOpenScience/osf.io/README-docker-compose.md

     `$ cp ./tasks/local-dist.py ./tasks/local.py` (For local tasks, (dev only))

-  - The docker-compose-override file should be used to override an docker related commands
+  - The docker-compose.override file should be used to override an docker related commands

   ### Apple Chipset (M1, M2, etc.)
   * _NOTE: If you don't take these actions on an Apple Chipset ...
 NOTHING WILL WORK!
 You have been warned._